 The dome is made of a soft, medically approved rubber material.
 If the dome comes off in the ear canal, it will not cause any harm.
-If you can - carefully take it out.
+Take it out carefully if you can.
 If necessary, let another person help you.
 Do not push the dome into the ear canal.
 Do not push the speaker unit into the ear again before the dome is removed from the ear.
 If you have any doubts, contact your Hearing Care Professional.